sijnstra/agon-docs/docs/vdp/System-Commands.md

 This command will return the colour of the pixel at the graphics coordinate position to MOS.
 The corresponding [MOS sysvars](../mos/API.md#sysvars) will be updated to reflect the read pixel colour.

+From VDP 2.15 onwards calling this command will set the various ["last colour"](./VDP-Variables.md#last-colour) VDP variables to the coordinates used for this command and to the colour that was read.
+It will set the colour values to zero if the pixel could not be read.
+A "read pixel" event will also be triggered allowing [callbacks](./Buffered-Commands-API.md#command-80) to potentially modify the data being sent to MOS.

 ## `VDU 23, 0, &85, channel, command, <args>`: Audio commands

 Sends a command to the [VDP Enhanced Audio API](Enhanced-Audio-API.md) **